Badajoz bastioned enclosure: Bastion of San Pedro

-Siege of Badajoz (1812), by Richard Caton Woodville Jr.

 Bastion of Trinidad

 Number 3 in the Plan of Bastions.
 It is located in the northeast corner of the walled enclosure, where the medieval tower called Torre del Canto was located, between the bastion of Santa María and the bastion of San Pedro.
 To the left of this section, in the old map entitled Plan of the Square and Castle of Badajoz, capital of Extremadura and border with Portugal, drawn by Jean Gabriel de Mercier de Chermont in 1775, it is observed that in front of the bastion and protecting its walls there is a counterguard marked with no. 22.
 It is also observed that the Convent of the Trinity, marked with no. 46, occupies almost the entire interior of the bastion.

 This bastion, along with the bastion of San Antonio, is one of the oldest in the bastioned enclosure of Badajoz, both constructed in 1680.
 The bastion's name derives from the Trinitarian convent that existed within it before its destruction.
 The convent, dating back to the 13th century, influenced the bastion's design.
 Some engineers, including Luis de Venegas, proposed moving the defensive wall to place the convent outside the walled enclosure.
 Others, such as Francisco Domingo, advocated for including the convent within the bastion, which was ultimately adopted.
 This decision faced criticism from military engineers responsible for the city's defense, as the area was lower and more vulnerable to attacks from the heights of "La Picuriña."
 Only remnants of the convent remain, as its stones were used in the bastion's reconstruction.
 The bastion originally featured bartizans for surveillance, but none are extant today.
 The embrasure openings and arrowslits for rifles at half-height of the curtain wall are still visible, and there was an interior corridor along the length of the loopholes for communication between riflemen and the interior of the enclosure.

 Luis de Venegas's 1677 plan illustrates various proposed layouts for the defensive wall facing the Rivillas stream.
 The medieval wall is marked in red, the layout that excluded the convent is marked in green, and the layout that included the convent inside the enclosure is marked in black.
 The covered way to the outside is highlighted in yellow.

 The bastion was destroyed during the French sieges of 1811 and 1812 in the War of Independence and was subsequently rebuilt in the last third of the 20th century.

 Within the public park constructed on the site, several statues by Juan de Ávalos are displayed: a sculptural group titled "Fallen Hero" and four bronze statues of the Four Evangelists, similar to those in the Valley of the Fallen.